sandipicb/ecom/README.md

 # ecom
-This is a ecommerce site
+This is a ecommerce site.
 author-Sandip Chakroborty